faraz525/youtube-audio-download/README.md

 ## TODO

 Will be adding support for different services such as soundcloud, spotify and more.
 Primarily meant for DJs who need to find a way to download audio.

+Enable SSL verification.
+Turned off due to some issues with youtube-dl not being able to recognize SSL.
+Be cautious with links that are uploaded.

 ## License